Extracting Interpretable Physical Parameters from Spatiotemporal Systems using Unsupervised Learning: Model Implementation Details

 The latent-to-kernel network, which maps the latent parameters to each kernel or bias in the PD, consists of two fully-connected layers, i.e.\ one hidden layer.
 For the 1D datasets, the hidden layers have size $(4\times\mathrm{input\ channel\ size}\times \mathrm{output\ channel\ size})$ for kernels and $(4\times \mathrm{output\ channel\ size})$ for biases, where the input and output channel sizes refer to the corresponding dynamic convolution in the PD.
 For the 2D dataset, the hidden layers have size $(16\times\mathrm{input\ channel\ size}\times \mathrm{output\ channel\ size})$ for kernels and $(4\times \mathrm{output\ channel\ size})$ for biases.

 Our architecture uses ReLU activations throughout except for the unactivated output layers of the DE, PD, and latent-to-kernel networks.
 The output of the PD convolutional network $f_\mathrm{PD}$ uses a tanh activation with a learnable scaling parameter ($x \mapsto \lambda \tanh(x/\lambda)$ with learnable parameter $\lambda$ initialized to 1) to stabilize the recurrent architecture.
-The network $f_\mathrm{PD}$ also has an additional fixed multiplicative pre-factor set to $10^{-6}$ to improve the initial training stability.
+The network $f_\mathrm{PD}$ also has a fixed multiplicative pre-factor set to $10^{-6}$ to improve the initial training stability.
+For the nonlinear fiber propagation dataset, we add Gaussian noise with $\sigma = 10^{-2}$ between propagation steps in the PD network for improved prediction stability.